BeagleBoom/DevicePortal/README.md

 # DevicePortal
-The BeagleBoom Device Portal handels the oAuth authentification process by using TLS authentification and oAuth access token redirection.
+The BeagleBoom Device Portal handels the oAuth authentification process (for mobile devices) by using TLS certificate authentification and oAuth access token redirection.